MuradAladdinzade/LLM_Survey/README.md

 distillation as shown in Fig 35, illustrates a general setup of this training scheme.

-Knowledge can be transferred by different forms of learning: response distillation, feature distillation, and API distillation.
+Knowledge can be transferred by different forms of learning: response distillation, feature distillation, and API distillation.
 Response distillation is concerned only with the outputs of the teacher model and tries to teach the student model how to exactly or at least similarly perform (in the sense of prediction) as the teacher.
 Feature distillation not only uses